 Thus far the Teshn Lama.
-Let us now turn to the higher incarnation, the Dalai Lama.
-Thomas Manning, a learned english traveller, succeeded in the perilous feat of reaching Lhassa, and in seeing and conversing with the "Blessed Lord Chenraisi Incarnate," in After a mention of formalities, 1811. he says :
+Let us now turn to the higher incarnation. the Dalai Lama.
+Thomas Manning, a learned english traveller, succeeded in the perilous feat of reaching Lhassa, and in seeing and conversing with the "Blessed Lord Chenraisi Incarnate," in 1811.
+After a mention of formalities, he says :

 "The Lama's beautiful and interesting face and manner engrossed almost all my attention.
-He was at that time about 7 years old: had the simple and unaffected manners of a well-educated, princely child.
+He was at that time about 7 years old : had the simple and unaffected manners of a well-educated, princely child.
 His face was, I thought, poetically and affectingly beautiful.
-He was of a gay and cheerful disposition; his beautiful mouth perpetually unbending into a graceful smile, which illuminated his whole countenance. . . .
+He was of a gay and cheerful disposition ; his beautiful mouth perpetually unbending into a graceful smile, which illuminated his whole countenance, . . .
 I was extremely affected by this interview with the Lama.
-I could have were assembled, to the mansion of Devawept through strangeness of sensation.
-I chan [heaven].
-Then a venerable gentlewas absorbed in reflections when I got home. . . .
-I strove to draw the Lama; and though very inexpert with the pencil, I produ ted a heautiful face ; but it did not satisfy me."
+I could have wept through strangeness of sensation.
+I was absorbed in reflections when I got home...
+I strove to draw the Lama; and though very inexpert with the pencil, I prodm ed a beautiful face; but it did not satisfy me."\

-Turner's "Account," p.
-334. † p.
-343-
+"Turner's "Account," p.
+334. + p.
+343.

-^{}Markham's "Narratives," p.
+\Markham's "Narratives," p.
 132. + p.
 84.

-Upon a later visit to this Holv Child.
-Manning wrote :
+Upon a later visit to this Holy Child, Manning wrote :

-"This day I saluted the Grand Lama, Beautiful youth !
+"This day I saluted the Grand Lama.
+Beautiful youth!
 Face poetically affecting; could have wept.
 Very happy to have seen him and his blessed smile.
 Hope often to see him again."+

-Let the reader bear in mind, that the three writers quoted, Bogle, Turner, and Manning, were not buddhists and tibetans, but englishmen and christians, and could not, therefore, be prepossessed in favor of these Holy Men ; and that they wrote what they had actually seen and felt.
+Let the reader bear in mind, that the three writers quoted, Bogle, Turner, and Manning, were not buddhists and tibetans, but englishmen and christians, and could not, therefore, be prepossessed in favor of these Holy Men; and that they wrote what they had actually seen and felt.